 Turkheimer FE, Hellyer P, Kehagia AA, et al., 2019, Conflicting emergences.
-Weak vs. strong emergence for the modelling of brain function., Neurosci Biobehav Rev, Vol: 99, Pages: 3-10
+Weak vs. strong emergence for the modelling of brain function, NEUROSCIENCE AND BIOBEHAVIORAL REVIEWS, Vol: 99, Pages: 3-10, ISSN: 0149-7634

-Barry EF, Vanes LD, Andrews DS, et al., 2019, Mapping cortical surface features in treatment resistant schizophrenia with in vivo structural MRI., Psychiatry Res, Vol: 274, Pages: 335-344
+Barry EF, Vanes LD, Andrews DS, et al., 2019, Mapping cortical surface features in treatment resistant schizophrenia with in vivo structural MRI, PSYCHIATRY RESEARCH, Vol: 274, Pages: 335-344, ISSN: 0165-1781

-De Simoni S, Jenkins PO, Bourke NJ, et al., 2018, Altered caudate connectivity is associated with executive dysfunction after traumatic brain injury, BRAIN, Vol: 141, Pages: 148-164, ISSN: 0006-8950
+De Simoni S, Jenkins PO, Bourke N, et al., 2017, Altered caudate connectivity is associated with executive dysfunction after traumatic brain injury, Brain, Vol: 141, Pages: 148-164, ISSN: 1460-2156